How the Golden Knights Victory Flamingo became a sensation

 They’ve taken the Victory Flamingo with them.

-Johnson has thrown one in New York City’s storied Madison Square Garden, in Winnipeg during the series-clinching win when the Knights earned a trip to the Stanley Cup finals in 2018.
+Johnson has thrown one in New York City’s storied Madison Square Garden, in Winnipeg during the series-clinching win when the Knights earned a trip to the Stanley Cup Final in 2018.

+This season’s Stanley Cup playoffs could start as early as Saturday, and the Knights are in first place in the West Division.

 Generally, Johnson says he isn’t hassled by workers or fans at other arenas — though he hasn’t always been greeted so kindly on the home turf of the New York Islanders, the St. Louis Blues or the San Jose Sharks, bitter rivals of the Knights.